mdogucu/stats67-fa23-website/README.md

 <hr>

-This course introduces the full data cycle.
-Topics include data collection and retrieval, data cleaning, exploratory analysis and visualization, introduction to statistical modeling and inference, and communicating findings.
-Applications include real data from wide-range of fields following reproducible practices.
+Introduction to the basic concepts of probability and statistics with discussion of applications to computer science.

-Course website is hosted at [introdata.science](https://introdata.science).
+Course website is hosted at [stats4cs.com](https://stats4cs.com).

 <hr>